 For 70 years, Ten Thousand Villages has been cultivating trading relationships in which artisans receive a fair price for their work and consumers have access to distinctive handcrafted items.
 We seek to establish long-term buying relationships in places where skilled artisans are under- or unemployed, and in which they lack other opportunities for income.
 As a founding member of the World Fair Trade Organization (WFTO), Ten Thousand Villages sees fair trade as an alternative approach to conventional international trade.

-Ten Thousand Villages Greensboro has been the premier fair trade retailer in the Triad region of North Carolina since 2004.
-At our spacious location in the Jefferson Village Shopping Plaza near the intersection of New Garden Road and Joseph Bryan Blvd, we are proud to offer a wide variety of of artisan-crafted home decor, personal accessories, and gift items from more than 130 artisan groups in 40 countries around the world.
-We currently have 1 full time staff member, 1 part time staff member, and over 50 enthusiastic volunteers.
+Ten Thousand Villages of Greensboro has been the premier Fair Trade retailer in the Triad of North Carolina since 2004.
+At our convenient new location on Battleground Avenue, we are proud to offer a wide variety of artisan-crafted home decor, personal accessories, and gifts from more than 130 artisan groups in 40 countries around the world.
+We currently have 2 staff members, 12 board members, and over 50 volunteers.